Empowering communities

 Refilwe Mokoena

 Refilwe has worked in international development for more than 15 years.
 She is a specialist in developing and implementing impact management frameworks, and using participatory appraisal approaches.
-She is currently the Social Impact Director at GVI and serves on the board of directors of the Small Enterprise Foundation as well as the Change Agents Network of South Africa.
+She is currently the social impact director at GVI and served on the board of directors of the Small Enterprise Foundation as well as the Change Agents Network of South Africa.

 Dr. Bryan McAllister-Grande

-Bryan has been researching, teaching and working in education for over 20 years.
+Dr McAllister-Grande has been researching, teaching and working in education for over 20 years.
 As a scholar of education, his work focuses on the history and internationalisation of curricula and the politics of knowledge.
-He is currently the Director for Academic Integration and Planning at Northeastern University in Boston.
+He is currently the director for Academic Integration and Planning at Northeastern University in Boston.

 Grow personally, develop professionally